MDPFuzz: Testing Models Solving Markov Decision Processes: Design

 \textbf{Initialization.}~Lines 5--10 in \A~\ref{alg:fuzz-alg} initializes the fuzzing campaign of \tool.
 Line 5 randomly samples $N$ initial states in the legitimate state space of MDP to form the seed corpus $\mathcal{C}$ (see \S~\ref{sec:implementation} for details).
-Then, the parameters of DynEM, $Params^s$ and $Params^c$, are initialized at line 6.
-These parameters will be used by \code{Seq_density}, as will be introduced in \S~\ref{subsec:design-em}.
+Then, the key parameters, $Params^s$ and $Params^c$, are initialized at line 6.
+Holistically speaking, these parameters maintain the up-to-date density distribution over previously-covered sequences, and it will be used by \code{Seq_fresh} to decide the freshness of a new sequence, as will be introduced in \S~\ref{subsec:design-em}.
 We iterate each seed $S_0^i$ in corpus $\mathcal{C}$ and estimate its energy $E_i$ at line 8.
-Then, we feed $S_0^i$ to the target model, receive the state sequence $\{ S_t \}_{t \in [M-1]}$ and its cumulative reward $r_i$ by running \code{MDP} (line 9), and compute the sequence density $p_i$ using $\code{Seq_density}$.
+Then, we feed $S_0^i$ to the target model, receive the state sequence $\{ S_t^i \}_{t \in [M-1]}$ and its cumulative reward $r_i$ by running \code{MDP} (line 9), and compute the sequence freshness $p_i$ using $\code{Seq_fresh}$ (line 10).

+\textbf{States Validation.}~We randomly mutate a selected seed (line 13).
+Seed mutation is bounded in the legitimate state space of MDP to guarantee that such initial states exist and solvable in real-world scenarios.
+We also use the validation module shipped by some MDP environments to validate the mutated states.
+In short, we clarify that all the mutated initial states are \textit{valid} and \textit{solvable}, and all the crashes we found are avoidable if the models can take the optimal actions (though currently the tested model failed to take the optimal actions and is thus \textit{buggy}).
+See implementation details of \textsc{Mutate_Validate} in \textbf{MDP Initial State Sampling, Mutation, and Validation} of \S~\ref{sec:implementation}.